Resources & FAQ

 Do we have to fit perfectly into one of the three focus areas?

-What does 'whole family approach' mean?
+What does a whole-family approach mean?

 We're not a faith-based organization.
 Can we still apply?